andrealaffly/acsl-chrono-simulator/README.md

 > **Note:** If you already have a Python version installed on your system which is greater than or equal to version 3.6.
 You can potentially skip this step.

 ### CMake

+Visit this [link](https://cmake.org/download/) and download the latest CMake version. choose the 'Windows x64 Installer:' under the 'Binary distributions:' window and go through the installation

+> **Note:**

 ### Solidworks 2022